Map the System

 Overview

 Map the System is a global competition that uses systems thinking as a guiding approach to explore some of the most complex issues facing the world today.
 Map the System is run at a global level by the Skoll Centre for Social Entrepreneurship at the Saïd Business School at the University of Oxford, and at a UWaterloo campus level by the Grebel Peace Incubator.
-Registration for Map the System 2026 has now closed.
+Registration for Map the System 2027 will open in November 2026 and interested students, faculty, and community partners are welcome to reach out anytime.

 How do students get involved?